joerv/n/Praxis/lab1Oscilloscope.md

 ## 1. Introduction
 This session was used as a opportunity to familiarise ourselves with the usage of an oscilloscope to analyse waveforms.
+We started by recording the details of 6 individual waveforms and then connected another channel and worked out the phase shift between the two waveforms.

 ## 2. Theory
 An electrical signal with a regularly changing Voltage will produce a regular